AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 ## Initialize SDKs diagram {#diagram}

-For a multi-page application, this flow happens every time the page reloads, or the visitor navigates to a new page on the website.
+For multi-page applications, this flow happens every time the page reloads, or the visitor navigates to a new page on the website.

 The step numbers in the following illustration correspond to the sections below.